acculief/My-zshrc/README.md

 # My-zshrc
-My zshrc settings are that very useful😎❤️
+My zshrc settings that are very useful 😎❤️
-It have also great alias🌟
+It have also great alias 🌟

 # Main feature